 What is LLM SEO?

-This involves refining your content structure, semantic clarity, and technical SEO accessibility to ensure AI platforms recognize your pages as trusted sources, often starting with an LLM audit for SEO to pinpoint what’s being cited and what’s missing, a step many brands handle internally or with guidance from specialized Content Marketing Agencies familiar with AI-driven search visibility.
+It usually starts with an LLM visibility audit to pinpoint what’s being cited and what’s missing, work many brands handle internally or with specialized content marketing agencies familiar with AI-driven search.

 LLM SEO extends beyond a single platform.
 Your content needs to rank across multiple AI search engines including Perplexity, Gemini, Claude, and emerging platforms like Google AI Mode and Meta AI.